 Never looked at SEO before?
-Don’t really know what PR is?
+Don’t know what PR is?
 Haven’t ever dealt with bookkeeping?
-Prepare to roll up your sleeves and dive head first into daily learning.
-It will be tiring, it will be all-consuming… but you’ll enjoy every minute as you see yourself improve and progress.
+Prepare to roll up your sleeves and dive headfirst into daily learning.
+It will be tiring; it will be all-consuming, but you’ll enjoy every minute as you see yourself improve and progress.

 3. Establish your brand

 Choose your business name, sort a logo and consider your value proposition.
 Figure out what makes you unique compared to your competition and be confident about how you sell that.
-This is an exciting opportunity to establish your own brand before you go out there and attract new business:
+It's an exciting opportunity to establish your brand before you go out there and attract new business: